 \begin{remark}The structure of the discrete loop equations is intimately related to the structure of the discrete space that underlies it.
-In particular, the form of the equations we have written in Theorem \ref{Nekrasov} depend on the fact that the underlying space is given by shifted integer lattices.
+In particular, the form of the equations we have written in Theorem \ref{Nekrasov} depends on the fact that the underlying space is given by shifted integer lattices.
 One can extend the one-level loop equations to the case of shifted $q$-lattices \cite{BGG} or even shifted quadratic lattices \cite{DK1}.
 We hope to extend our two-level equations to such lattices in the future. \end{remark}

-The next result we present is obtained by studying the diffuse limits of our two-level loop equations, which lead to two-level analogues of the loop equations in \cite{BoGu}.
-We call these objects {\em two level loop equations} and similarly to \cite{BoGu} they come with a different rank.
+The next result we present is obtained by studying the diffuse limits of our two-level discrete loop equations, which lead to two-level analogues of the loop equations in \cite{BoGu}.
+We call these objects {\em two level-loop equations} and similarly to \cite{BoGu} they come with various ranks.
 While the usual loop equations have rank parametrized by $n \in \mathbb{N}$, the two level equations are parametrized by $(m,n) \in \mathbb{Z}_{\geq 0} \times \mathbb{Z}_{\geq 0}$.
 As the formulas are quite involved we forgo stating them here, and only write down the equations of rank $(0,0)$.
 The interested reader is referred to Section \ref{Section6} for more details.